 Whisk together the flour, remaining sugar and salt in a large bowl.
 Make a well in the center, and stir in the yeast mixture with a wooden spoon until you've made a thick, slightly sticky dough.
 Turn the dough onto a floured work surface, and knead until soft and elastic, about 6 minutes.
 Shape the dough into a ball.

 Brush the inside of a large bowl with butter.
 Put the dough ball in the buttered bowl, turning to coat lightly.
 Cover the bowl with plastic wrap, trace a circle the size of the dough ball on the plastic and note the time.
 Let the dough rise in a warm place until doubled in size, about 1 hour 30 minutes.

 Turn the dough out of the bowl, and knead briefly to release excess air; re-form the dough into a ball, and return it to the bowl.
 Lightly butter a large piece of plastic wrap, and lay it on the dough.
 Cover the entire bowl tightly with the rest of the plastic, and refrigerate for 4 hours or overnight to let the dough proof.

-Cut the roll every 1 1/2 inches with a serrated knife, to make 12 buns.
-Place the buns cut-side-down (except for the end pieces) in the prepared pan, spacing them 1 inch apart.
-Cover the buns loosely with plastic wrap.
-Set in a warm place to rise until the buns double in size, with no gaps in between, 1 hour 30 minutes to 2 hours.
+Cut the roll every 1 1/2 inches with a serrated knife, to make 12 pinwheel slices.
+Place the slices flat in the prepared pan (put the end pieces cut-side up), spacing them 1 inch apart.
+Cover the pan loosely with plastic wrap.
+Set in a warm place to rise until the slices double in size with no gaps in between, 1 hour 30 minutes to 2 hours.

 Copyright 2016 Television Food Network, G.P.
 All rights reserved.